tcje91/NC-NEWS-BE/README.md

 ### Installing

-Once you have installed the prerequisites, fork this repository using the button at the top right of this page.
+Once you have installed the prerequisites, **Fork** this repository using the button at the top right of this page.
 Then, from your personal fork, click the **Clone or download** button, also near the top right, and copy the link to your repository.

 With that done, navigate in your terminal to where you would like to install the project, then run the following command to clone a copy to your local machine: